sylv/marver/README.md

 - `rehoboam` hub downloads lock up node process
 - Caching should be partially based on the time to compute the value, for example computing a preview for a 100mb image takes 10s and computing one for a 2kb jpeg takes a couple milliseconds.
 The 100mb image should be cached for longer.
 - A few places combine embeddings into one by adding the values together.
 This might result in poor results, there should be a better way.
+- On other pages, it should prefill the search bar with filtering for things in that page.
+  - On collection pages, the search bar should automatically include `collection:<name>` in the search
+  - On person pages, the search bar should automatically include `person:<name>` in the search
+  - This will help users become familiar with search and how operators can be used.